 If you live with a quilter (or at least know one), you may be reluctant to buy them more fabric this holiday season.
 That's totally OK — fabric choice is personal.
 But the love of quilting, now that's a little more universal.
-So rather than research charm packs and fabric bundles this year, give your quilter something they'll love no matter what their fabric vibe.
+So rather than research charm packs and jelly rolls this year, give your quilter something they'll love no matter what their fabric vibe.

 Makers — and their lucky friends — have loads of love for homemade gifts.
 Sure, these projects are totally gorgeous.
 But maybe even more importantly, they show you care way too much to just pick up something mass-produced at the store.
 Bring on the personal touch!

 It's easy to make your sewing friends happy around the holidays, their birthdays, Mother's Day — all you have to do is fill their arms with sewing gifts!
 Whether you're giving a fabric that totally made you think of them, notions that need to be replaced or kits that let them tackle a new project, you're guaranteed to put a smile on their face.
 Happy shopping!

 Christmas season is here and our crochet hooks are abuzz.
 And while gifting handmade presents is a no-brainer, it's also dangerously easy to fall behind on holiday prep.
 So if you're in need of some last-minute gifts to whip up, here are some one-skein, no-hassle crochet projects to give this year.

 As a maker, your first impulse might be to DIY all the things for everyone on your holiday list.
 But if you take on too many big projects at once, it can be easy to fall behind.
 Which is where these small-scale gifts come in.
 Each one knits up super fast while still staying thoughtful and cute.
 Talk about a win-win!